National Space Centre (England): Architecture

+The rockets in the rocket tower.

 Building

 The 7,360m^{2} scheme occupies a former storm water tank, which now forms the foundations of the building, reducing costs and maximising the reuse of the existing structure.
 The main rocket tower is clad in inflated pillows made of ETFE – the same material used on the Eden Project domes.
 This material is 1% of the weight of the equivalent amount of glass.
 The building was described by The Guardian as "One of the most distinctive and intriguing new buildings in Britain".
 The main building is a 7200m^{2} box built on a 14m grid steel frame, clad in a perforated metal skin that conceals the windows and louvres in the profiled steel cladding behind.
 The roof of the main building is overlaid with gravel in three colours to form a crab nebulae design.

 Construction began on the site in March 1999.

 Galleries

 The National Space Centre has six main galleries, a welcome hall, an area for space talks, a planetarium and a spaceflight simulator.
 It also has a café and various conference and teaching rooms.